BrianTang02/briantang02.github.io/_pages/about.md

 ---

 My name is Yuanchen Tang(唐元宸).
 I'm a senior(fourth-year undergraduate) student at Turing Class, [Peking University](www.pku.edu.cn).
+I have been working as a research intern at PKU CFCS, advised by Prof. Xiaotie Deng.
+During this summer, I had a wonderful time at CMU working with Prof. [Steven Wu](zstevenwu.com).
 This is my personal page in progress.

 This is an example [pdf](rice-jivy.github.io/paper1.pdf)